jmlew/microfrontends-base-v1/README.md

 ### Add custom Angular Element strategy factory

 Use a custom NgElementStrategyFactory when creating a new Angular app as a custom element with the NgElementConstructor.
 The ElementZoneStrategyFactory lib is used here to ensures automatic change detection through Zone doesn't conflict with an element's parent, if the parent is also an Angular element.
-See the example of this in the mfe-client-ng-a app's custom element constructor in `app.module`.
+See the example of this in the mfe-client-red app's custom element constructor in `app.module`.

 ### Build React Apps